markusressel/blog/content/articles/investigating-zfs-cksum-errors.md

 errors: No known data errors
 ```

-With the new disk installed, I had to figure out its name.
+With the new disk installed, I had to figure out its name to be able to tell ZFS to use it as a replacement.
 To do that I used the following command, which outputs both the short and long device name/path:

 ```
 > lsblk -r|awk 'NR==1{print $0" DEVICE-ID(S)"}NR>1{dev=$1;printf $0"
 ";system("find /dev/disk/by-id -lname \"*"dev"\" -printf \" %p\"");print "";}'
 ```

 To make sure I had the right disk, I compared the drive name to the ones already inside of the pool and made sure it wasn't already part of another mirror.
 Then I went ahead and let ZFS use the new disk using `zpool replace vol1 /dev/disk/by-id/ata-WDC_WD40EFRX-68N32N0_WD-WCC7K3RUX450-part2 /dev/disk/by-id/ata-ST4000VN008-2DR166_ZDH9KMBQ`.
-It took a couple of seconds and then finished without an error.
+The command took a couple of seconds and then finished without an error.
 Looking at `zpool status vol1` once again revealed that ZFS was already resilvering the new disk:

 ```
   pool: vol1